 PSP Blog and Registry

-This blog, begun in March 2014 and last udpated in May 2016 by Dr. Lawrence Golbe, a PSP expert, is oriented towards clinicians and researchers, but public is welcome.
+This blog, begun in March 2014 and updated in August 2017 after a long hiatus by Dr. Lawrence Golbe, a PSP expert, is oriented towards clinicians and researchers, but public is welcome.
 “Registry” is open to all.

 PSP Diagnostic Criteria